 - Conducted outreach with internal and external stakeholders;

-- Published a Request for Information (opens new window) in the Federal Register intended to solicit feedback and recommendations to guide the NCUA’s development of the project;
+- Published a Request for Information (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) in the Federal Register intended to solicit feedback and recommendations to guide the NCUA’s development of the project;

 - Developed and implemented initial offsite procedures and guidance based on the Flexible Examination Pilot1 results, many of which were utilized and further tested during the COVID-19 offsite posture;